This article may contain affiliate links. See our disclosure link for more information.

 Icelandic Chocolate Bar #8: Duett

 Licorice and chocolate again!
-Needless to say, we weren’t a fan of this one.
+(You’ve probably figured out by now that “lakkris” is Icelandic for licorice.)
+Needless to say, we weren’t immediate fans of this one.

 Iceland Chocolate Bar #9: Buffalo